datquocnguyen/jPTDP/README.md

  * `--wembedding`: Specify size of word embeddings.
 Default value is 128.
  * `--cembedding`: Specify size of character embeddings.
 Default value is 64.
  * `--extrn`: Specify path to the pre-trained word embedding file for initialization.
 Default value is "None" (i.e. word embeddings are randomly initialized).
+ * `--lr`: Specifiy an initial learning rate for Adam optimizer.
+Default value is set by DyNet at 0.001.
  * `--model`: Specify a  name for model parameters file.
 Default value is "model".
  * `--params`: Specify a  name for model hyper-parameters file.
 Default value is "model.params".
  * `--outdir`: Specify path to directory where the trained model will be saved.